mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel.md

 ## Registration of QUIC tunnel Identification String

-This document creates two new registrations for the identification of the QUIC tunnel protocol in the "Application Layer Protocol Negotiation (ALPN) Protocol IDs" registry established in {{RFC7301}}.
+This document creates one new registration for the identification of the QUIC tunnel protocol in the "Application Layer Protocol Negotiation (ALPN) Protocol IDs" registry established in {{RFC7301}}.